 - Begin meals/snacks with small portions and allow for seconds.

 - Offer 3 or more food groups at each meal or snack.

-- Offer different choices within a food groups (carrots, green beans and zucchini).
+- Offer different choices within food groups (carrots, green beans, and zucchini).
 Encourage your child to eat nutritious foods first, but don’t subscribe to the “clean plate club”.